| |

 Everywhere we went, we found remnants of Ancient Rome, from temples to excavated ruins and city walls.
 In fact, many Spanish cities like Barcelona were founded by the Romans, though they obviously look very, very different today.

-Both Alysha and I have been to Rome multiple times before.
-In fact, I loved Rome so much after my first trip with family post-college-graduation that I did the exact same trip two years later, this time with friends.
-Alysha lived in Rome for six months in college, calling the more residential part of Prati, the neighborhood near the Vatican, home.
+Both Alysha and I have been to Rome multiple times at this point, including a full ten days a few years ago and a more recent weeklong trip in the spring of 2024.
+Alysha also lived in Rome for six months in college, calling the more residential part of Prati, the neighborhood near the Vatican, home.

 In this guide to planning your trip to Rome, you’ll find a detailed 4 day Rome itinerary, complete with things to do, see, eat, and drink, along with the important details you need to know like how to see the Colosseum and when to walk around the historic center to get that photo of Trevi Fountain without all the people.

-You’ll also find logistics – like how to get around and the best time to visit – that are important for planning your trip.
+You’ll also find logistics – like how to get around and some useful tips and tricks for visiting Rome – that are important for planning your trip.

 We hope you enjoy this guide, that you find it helpful for planning your trip, and we help you discover something new and exciting, whether it’s your first time, or tenth.